 • Invite questions and listen openly.
+Listen - allow silence, explore emotion.
 After sharing a sentence or two about the event, ask if they are ready to hear more details.
 Allow time for a response.
 Throughout this conversation, there may be comments or behaviors reflecting grief responses such as anger or disbelief.
+Assess understanding.
 Depending on the situation, patients and families may misinterpret or not hear information discussed.
 Be ready to repeat information or give information in another way if needed.
 Encourage patients and families to ask questions so they gain understanding.
 Anticipate varied responses from different people.
 Be prepared to listen and offer support.

-3. APOLOGIZE sincerely

-- Vulnerability is sincerity it's okay to feel uncomfortable.
+3. APOLOGIZE sincerely • Allow yourself to be vulnerable.
+Vulnerability is sincerity-it's okay to feel uncomfortable.
 You should offer words of apology and condolences such as, "I am sorry this happened."
 Apologize more than once.
-When appropriate, use phrases of reassurance such as, "We are going to take care of you." - Avoid blame.
+When appropriate, use phrases of reassurance such as, "We are going to take care of you."
+Avoid blame.
 Be careful not to prematurely assign blame with phrases like "we screwed up," or "this is 's fault."
 Subsequent conversations after additional investigation will better address this.

 Six Steps to Successful Disclosure (cont.)

-4. DISCUSS next steps

-- Discuss the next steps in caring for the patient.
-You can promise patients will receive the ongoing medical care they need.
+4. DISCUSS next steps - Discuss the next steps in caring for the patient.
+You can reassure patients they will receive the ongoing medical care they need.
 "We will monitor you closely and provide any further care you need." - Discuss the next steps for investigation and prevention of recurrence.
 If certain details remain unclear, explain that further investigation will take place.
 You can assure the patient that results of this investigation will be shared with them and inform specific actions to prevent a similar event from happening again. - Discuss who will speak to the patient/family next and when.
 Identify a contact for patients and families who will manage follow-up communication to discuss the situation.
 Be as specific as possible.

-5. SUPPORT for patient/family, you and your team

-For Patients and Families

-- Offer support services to the patient/family.
+5. SUPPORT the patient/family, yourself, and your team For Patients and Families - Offer support services to the patient/family.
 Consider inviting a behavioral health provider or clergy to the meeting.
 Otherwise, offer to facilitate services afterwards.
-If finances are raised as a concern, acknowledge this as a legitimate concern and explain that the organization will discuss details with the patient and family.
-Reference contact (if available). - Dealing with death.
+If finances are raised as a concern, acknowledge that as a legitimate concern and explain that this will be addressed by the organization.
+The patient and family will receive specific and separate follow up about finances. - Navigate a patient death.
 If a patient dies unexpectedly, be sure to use the word "dead", "died", or "death" to be clear about what you are saying.
 Use the patient's name.
 Death of a patient is a significant event and will result in numerous coordinated actions from members of the healthcare team.
 Familiarize yourself with the process, leverage support services, and take your time to walk family through the next steps.

-For Providers and Teams

-Seek support for you and your team.
+For Providers and Teams Seek support for you and your team.
 Recognize the impact medical errors, especially those resulting in death, will have on you and your team.
 Health care providers can become the "second victim" of medical error.
 Be proactive about seeking support from local resources like the Resiliency Center.
 Contact Risk Management for any general assistance with disclosure or after any serious unanticipated outcome.
+Contacts Support Services: